hwanggu-corgi/hwanggu-log/README.md

 2. Called government of BC regarding student aid
     - Called the government, the personnel said signature date has to be the latest date

-3. Fixed the student aid application
+3. Corrected and resubmitted the student aid application
     - Hurray!!